dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Edit DeviceId in Create Payload](images/09110-EditDeviceIdInCreatePayload.png)

 1. Click the "**Deploy**" button to deploy the changes.
-At this point, the Node-Red flow on the NUC should begin publishing Temperature data to your Azure IoT Hub as your `<name>IntelIotGateway` device.
+At this point, the Node-RED flow on the NUC should begin publishing Temperature data to your Azure IoT Hub as your `<name>IntelIotGateway` device.

     ![Deploy the Changes](images/09120-DeployChanges.png)

 1. Now the that device is publishing messages to the IoT Hub, we want to verify that by reading the messages back.
-From the command prompt or terminal window ***on your system***, run the following command to monitor the messages being sent into your Azure IoT Hub the Node-Red flow running on the NUC:
+From the command prompt or terminal window ***on your system***, run the following command to monitor the messages being sent into your Azure IoT Hub the Node-RED flow running on the NUC:

     - You will need to copy the '**IoT Hub "iothubowner" SAS Policy Primary Connection String**' from the "**[myresources.txt](./myresources.txt)**" file.